Apple in the enterprise? It’s nice, but you may need bigger change

 “The future of the financial services industry is increasingly weightless, requiring few physical assets to establish or maintain a presence.
 That makes the industry especially vulnerable to disruption by digital competitors,” he said.

-“It’s important to set the digital vision and destination first, then think about how to lead an organisation there,” he said.
+“It’s important to set the digital vision and destination first, then think about how to lead an organization there,” he said.

 Precisely.
 Because it’s a fairly safe bet that numerous non-traditional financial services providers have done just that.